Frequently Asked Questions

 FREQUENTLY ASKED QUESTIONS FOR GRADUATES

-Each WKU academic college will hold Special Recognition Ceremonies on Saturday, December 14th in E.A.
-Diddle Arena, where each graduate will be recognized individually as they "walk the line".
+Each WKU academic college will hold Special Recognition Ceremonies the day after commencement, where each graduate will be recognized individually as they "walk the line."
 All graduates and families are encouraged and welcome to attend.
 See the Commencement events schedule for a listing of times of each Special Recognition Ceremony.

 Graduates should come dressed in full regalia to the Saturday Ceremonies.